ilkercankaya/LeetCodeAndHackerRankSolutions/TIPS.md

 * Always Have Hashtable at the top of your mind

+* Write functions to keep everything clean and easily changeable

 * Sorted Array -> Possibly Indicates Binary Search

 * Duplicate Elements -> HashTable